eibol/ffmpeg_batch/presets.md

 # FFmpeg Batch AV Converter collaborative presets

 NOTE: Not all presets could be supported by FFmpeg Batch AV Converter, or only supported by using a wizard (those that reuse input files on parameters field require the use of variables like %1 or %fn).
+Due to table formatting, if a preset fails, please try loading it raw from the application.
 Please follow the table format below:

 | Description         | Pre-Input        | Parameters                                       |Format|
 | ------------------- | ---------------- | ------------------------------------------------ | ------ |